RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 **Plain Old Telephone Service (POTS):** The system of telephone wires used for voice communications.

 **Platform as a Service (PaaS):** A type of cloud service that provides infrastructure and also includes software development tools such as runtime environments.

+**Plenum Rated:** When referring to coaxial covering, a designation that means the coating does not produce toxic gas when burned (as PVC does) and is rated for use in air plenums that carry breathable air.

+**Point Stick:** A laptop feature in the center of the keyboard.
+Users can use it to control the mouse movement.

+**Pointer Drift:** When the mouse cursor slowly drifts in one direction even though you are not trying to make it move.
+This issue is generally related to the point stick not centering properly after it’s been used.

+**Polyvinyl Chloride (PVC):** The type of plastic coating found on most network cables.
+Emits poisonous gases when burned.

+**pop-under:** An advertisement that displays under a web page or in the background of the browser.

+**pop-up blocker:** A browser function that suppresses pop- ups on web pages and also allows for whitelisting, or allowing a list of specific sites.

+**pop-up:** An advertisement that pops up and displays when a user visits a web page.